-None of the listed companies meets our 10% threshold for attractiveness, and ExxonMobil, ConocoPhillips, and BP all currently have lower cash king margins than they did five years ago.
-Chevron's cash king margins, on the other hand, have increased over the same time period.
-Compare these returns to the blue chips of software and biotech, to get some context.
+None of these companies meets our 10% threshold for attractiveness, and ExxonMobil, ConocoPhillips, and BP all currently have lower cash king margins than they did five years ago.
+Chevron's margins, on the other hand, have slightly increased over the same time period.
+Compare these returns with the blue chips of software and biotech to get some context.

 The cash king margin can help you find highly profitable businesses, but it should only be the start of your search.
 The ratio does have its limits, especially for fast-growing small businesses.
 Many such companies reinvest all of their cash flow into growing the business, leaving them little or no free cash -- but that doesn't necessarily make them poor investments.
 You'll need to look closer to determine exactly how a company is using its cash.